affinidi/affinidi-core-sdk/common-libs/did-auth-lib/README.md

 ## Usage:

-This library allows to prove that the client/user is the owner of provided `DID`.
-Based on this prove App builders can give to the client/user access to the appropriate resources.
+This library allows proving that the client/user is the owner of provided `DID`.
+Based on this proof App builders can give the client/user access to the appropriate resources.

 `Did-Auth` flow is similar to the `Sharing VC` flow, but without `VC` exchanges, since `DID` itself should be enough info from the client/user to authenticate.

-High level perspective of `Did-Auth` flow looks like `request` → `response` → `validation of response`, where a response is a response(signed with the private key) to the challenge from request.
+The high-level perspective of `Did-Auth` flow looks like `request` → `response` → `validation of response`, where a response is a response(signed with the private key) to the challenge from the request.

-For the simplicity DID methods provided by SDK can be use for implementation `Did-Auth` flow:
+For simplicity DID methods provided by SDK can be used for the implementation `Did-Auth` flow:

 ### Implementation of DID Auth flow using `AffinidiDidAuthService` class

-Implementation might be consists of two parts - client side and service side.
+Implementation might be consists of two parts - the client side and the service side.
-Service side should provide some endpoints or trigger methods for client to start the auth flow.
+The service side should provide some endpoints or trigger methods for the client to start the auth flow.
 [Flow diagram](https://swimlanes.io/u/GolxCmVL0)

 #### Initiate `AffinidiDidAuthService` class (service side)

 `Did auth` flow should be implemented e.g. on the service side on which the user wants to log in.
 Simplest way is to initialize `AffinidiDidAuthService` class with `encryptedSeed` and `encryptionKey` options.
-For client side could be used same approach, but with the client `encryptedSeed` and `encryptionKey`.
+For the client-side could be used the same approach, but with the client `encryptedSeed` and `encryptionKey`.

 ```ts
 /**